-Looking for one of the good practices or a speaker from the symposium?
-Below they are listed.
-You can also see in which panel session they participated.
+Below are the good practices and speakers from the well-being.
+You can also see which panel session they participated in.

-On September 30 and October 1 students and staff from Leiden University and other European universities came together for the Symposium Good Practices on Student Well-Being.
-The symposium brought students, support staff, researchers and lecturers together to share knowledge and experiences in the area of student wellbeing.
-During this symposium they shared information on their approaches, tools, courses, e-health and research.
+On 30 September and 1 October 2021 students and staff from Leiden University and other European universities came together for the Good Practices on Student Well-Being symposium.
+The symposium brought together students, support staff, researchers and lecturers to share knowledge and experiences in the area of student well-being.
+They shared information on their approaches, tools, courses, e-health and research.

 Panel sessions: 30 September 2021